ishtms/learn-nodejs-hard-way/chapters/ch00-nodejs-faster-than-you-think.md

 ### Express - Node.js

 This library is always used to establish the baseline for any benchmarks.
 I would love to be proven wrong, but I do not believe Elysia can be 18 times faster than Express.
-Maybe 18x faster at "waiting for IO".
+Maybe 18x faster at "waiting for I/O".

 ### Velocy - Node.js